 Ex Officio Members

 Allan Ruter is an educator, writer, and editor who taught English and history at The Glenbrook High Schools and directed its Academy of International Studies.
 As founder of the College Essay Clinic LLC, he has coached nearly 600 Chicagoland high school seniors through the college application process.
 He holds a BSS degree from Cornell College and a MAT and a MA from Northwestern University.
-As trustee of the Glenview Public Library, he has served as Strategic Planning Committee chair and board president, and currently is vice-president and Budget and Finance Committee chair.
+As trustee of the Glenview Public Library, he has served as Strategic Planning Committee chair and vice-president, and currently is board president, and Budget and Finance Committee chair.
 Previously he has been Senior Development Associate for the Epilepsy Foundation of Greater Chicago, president of the Cornell College Alumni Association, trustee of The Glenbrook High School Foundation, and Village of Glenview Plan Commissioner.
 Allan and his wife, Jill, are parents of two adult sons.